 I'm a postdoctoral researcher at the Harvard-Smithsonian Center for Astrophysics, where I work with Professor Edo Berger.
 In my research, I try to link the zoo of explosions we observe in the night sky to the stars that produce them, in order to understand the last years to months of a star's life.
 I'm also interested in what we can learn from optical observations of gravitational wave sources.
 I recently graduated from the UC Santa Barbara with a Ph.D. in astrophysics.
 My thesis focused on rapid follow-up of nearby supernovae with Las Cumbres Observatory, a global network of robotic telescopes.
 Before that, I received a B.A. in physics from UC Berkeley in 2012.
 In my free time, I like to play music (trombone, bass, etc.) and go on long bike trips.

-I am currently a 6t year graduate student.
-For my PhD, I am leading a large observational effort to find and study rare types of cosmic transients.
+For my PhD, I led a large observational effort to find and study rare types of cosmic transients.
 We primarily focus on superluminous supernovae, exceptionally luminous explosions of massive stars, and tidal disruption events, luminous flares that occur when a star is tidally disrupted by a supermassive black hole.
 We use a suite of telescopes located in Arizona, Chile, and space!
 In addition to the study of the transients themselves, I am interested in the host galaxy environments where transients occur and what that tells us about the progenitors.
 As part of our group's study of GW170817, the first neutron star binary merger detected with gravitational waves and light, I analyzed observations of its host galaxy.
 I have also studied the environments of long gamma-ray bursts using the largest sample published to date of Hubble Space Telescope observations of their host galaxies.
 I started my astronomy career as an amateur astronomer doing astrophotography in the deserts of California and mountains of Colorado.
 Before coming to Harvard, I received a bachelor's degree in physics and astrophysics from the University of California, Berkeley.
 In my free time, I enjoy skiing, hiking, and exploring New England.

-I am a fifth year student, studying eruptions, explosions and collisions of stars.
+I am a sixth year student, studying eruptions, explosions and collisions of stars.
 Specifically, I model UVOIR light curves of extragalactic transients.
 Before coming to Harvard, I graduated from MIT with a degree in Physics.
 Outside of work, I enjoy rock climbing, vegan baking and playing with my dog Apollo.

-I am a fourth year graduate student working primarily on radio observations of astrophysical transients, including tidal disruption events and fast radio bursts.
+I am a fifth year graduate student working primarily on radio observations of astrophysical transients, including tidal disruption events and fast radio bursts.
 In the past, I worked as part of the Long Wavelength Array collaboration based out of the University of New Mexico.
 Though I'm east-coast bound for the time being, I'm a desert dweller at heart, hailing from the enchanted mountains of Northern New Mexico.

-I am a fourth year graduate student working on the discovery and classification of exotic supernovae, particularly on the optical study of superluminous supernovae and tidal disruption events.
+I am a fifth year graduate student working on the discovery and classification of exotic supernovae, particularly on the optical study of superluminous supernovae and tidal disruption events.
 I graduated from The University of Texas at El Paso with a degree in Physics and have previously focused on the study of X-ray binaries, especially on the discovery of new galactic black hole X-ray binaries.
 In my spare time I like to do archery and photography.

-I am a first year graduate student working on transient host galaxies and supernovae, most recently modeling hosts of superluminous supernovae and GW170817 photometry.
+I am a second year graduate student working on transient host galaxies and supernovae, most recently modeling hosts of superluminous supernovae and GW170817 photometry.
 I did my undergrad at the University of Washington where I studied the supernovae-rich host galaxy NGC6946, and developed a sonification package to audibly classify supernovae lightcurves for Zooniverse.
 In my spare time, I enjoy public outreach, babysitting my sister’s puppy Basil, long freezing walks, and baking pies.

 Kiranjyot (Jasmine) Gill

-I am a first year graduate student specializing in core-collapse supernovae (CCSNe) gravitational wave astrophysics with Advanced LIGO (aLIGO), Advanced Virgo (AdVirgo), and beyond.
+I am a second year graduate student specializing in core-collapse supernovae (CCSNe) gravitational wave astrophysics with Advanced LIGO (aLIGO), Advanced Virgo (AdVirgo), and beyond.
 The detection of GWs from a CCSN would be the second watershed event in the newly-born field of GW astronomy.
 GWs, produced by the quadrupole distribution of energy and mass, are intimately connected with the inner dynamics of explosion and probe the degree of asymmetry and angular momentum of the explosion, as well as evolve differently for (1) neutrino driven convection dynamics (2) magneto-rotational explosions or (3) the abrupt termination of GW emission that would signal the formation of a black hole.
 For these reasons, I work with a range of fields in order to improve detector sensitivities at high frequencies, develop reliable 3D CCSNe simulations with the inclusion of progenitor physics, and introduce Bayesian-based data analysis techniques to truly establish a multi-messenger approach in maximizing efforts to perform GW science with CCSNe.